pdorrell/emacs-site-lisp/README.txt

 It may or may not be useful to anyone else, but it is designed so that it will hopefully run as is on any computer with GNU Emacs 23.2 installed.
-(Currently I only use it on Microsoft Windows Vista.)
+(Currently it runs on both Microsoft Windows Vista and Ubuntu.)

 It includes the following files by other authors:
 * html-helper-mode (v 3.0.4kilo)